szajc/mern-shop/frontend/README.md

 Frontend folder

-for libraries used check package.json
+for libraries used check package.json \n
 Primary routing pages in src/components/pages
 If user not logged in src/componenets/ProtectedRoute/ Images . since they are not loaded from server  src/componenets/images